alinashakya/distilled-beerapp/readme.rst

 *******************

 - It uses one page application to display random beers, beers in a brewery and search sections.
+- You need to have Redis server installed in the system => https://redis.io/
 - Composer packages like phpunit are used for testing purpose.
 If composer is not installed, it should be installed else "composer update" is used to add all packages in vendor folder.
 - Javascript library "AngularJs" is used which is maintained in app folder. "angular.min.js" is used for using angular properties whereas "angular-route.min.js" is used for routing purpose.
 - BreweryDb library is used to connect to brewery DB Api to get beers and breweries informations.